HenryNewcomer/vim-theme-mutenight-scene/README.md

 ---

-Todo: Update the base-16 representations so they correspond with with the hex colors.
+Todo: Update the 8-bit color representations so they correspond with with the hex colors.

 I haven't tested this theme using every language that Vim supports, but most of